April 9, 2026

-by Tanuja Bahirat / October 31, 2025
+by Tanuja Bahirat / April 9, 2026

 If there’s one thing working cross-functionally has taught me, it’s that secure access isn’t just a security priority; it’s a growth enabler.
 Slow logins and brittle VPNs kill momentum; over-permissive access invites incidents.

 The difference often comes down to the platform behind the scenes.
-The strongest zero trust networking software don’t just gate access, they align identity, device posture, and app context so users get where they need to go, quickly and safely.
+The best zero trust networking software doesn’t just gate access; it aligns identity, device posture, and app context so users get where they need to go, quickly and safely.
+To see what truly stands out, I compared leading ZTNA solutions across policy depth, IdP/EDR integrations, deployment speed, and day-two operations.

 Zero trust networking platforms enforce “never trust, always verify” for application access across hybrid and remote work.
 Instead of routing users through network-level VPNs, they continuously validate identity, device posture, and context, then grant precise, app-level access that limits lateral movement.

 The business case is straightforward: breaches are costly and common.
-IBM states the global average cost of a data breach is about $4.4 million, reflecting a 9% drop from the previous year, a decline largely attributed to organizations detecting and containing incidents more quickly..
+IBM states the global average cost of a data breach is about $4.4 million, reflecting a 9% drop from the previous year, a decline largely attributed to organizations detecting and containing incidents more quickly.

 With that in mind, I prioritized platforms that pair clean policy models and strong integrations (IdP/EDR/MDM) with reliable clients and clear visibility.
 Based on reviews, demos, and hands-on tests, these are the five I’d pick if you’re serious about operationalizing zero trust.